sanskruti-shahu/To-Do_app/todo-app/README.md

 # My TODO App

-This is a small responsive To-Do app created in React.
-With functionality to create, check and delete todos.
+This is a small responsive To-Do app created in React with functionality to create, check and delete todos.

 ## Demo